aappddeevv/scalajs-reaction/docs/src/main/tut/docs/redux.md

 We show both ways below.
 Its significantly easier to do all of this on the scala side.

-The easy way to think about this is that if you are going to use existing infrastucture like `react-redux` you need to define a component usable in javascript.
+The easy way to think about connected to redux is that if you are going to use existing infrastucture like `react-redux`, you need to define a component usable in javascript.
 Then, since "connect" is a HOC, you need to make the result of calling the HOC usable in scala again.

-You could easily define more clever Reader/Writer typeclasses to do this, but in scalajs-react we keep them as simple functions you define directly in order to allow you flexibility to define the API for make as appropriate for your application.
+You could easily define more clever Reader/Writer typeclasses and macros to do this, but in scalajs-react we keep them as simple functions you define directly in order to allow you flexibility to define the API for make as appropriate for your application.

 ## scala side
 To preserve integration on the scala side, you have to do the same type of